-Collision detection is split in several phases, each implemented in a different component, and organized using a collision pipeline component.
+Collision detection is split in several phases, each implemented in a different component.
+Each phase is scheduled by the collision pipeline.

-In PipelineImpl.h you can find the three associated functions:
+In PipelineImpl.h you can find the three associated functions triggered by the CollisionVisitor:

 /// Remove collision response from last step virtual void computeCollisionReset(); /// Detect new collisions.
 Note that this step must not modify the simulation graph virtual void computeCollisionDetection(); /// Add collision response in the simulation graph virtual void computeCollisionResponse();

 Each of these functions will call a delegate, available in the Pipeline (see DefaultPipeline.h):

 /// Remove collision response from last step void doCollisionReset() override; /// Detect new collisions.
 Note that this step must not modify the simulation graph void doCollisionDetection(const sofa::helper::vector<core::CollisionModel*>& collisionModels) override; /// Add collision response in the simulation graph void doCollisionResponse() override;